alainmuls/analysegnss/README.md

 - `end_time`: the end time of the SBF file, optional
 - `logger`: the logger object, optional

-During initialization of the class, the fields (except `logger`) are validated.
+During initialization of the class, the fields are validated.

 The class has the following methods:
 - `def bin2asc_dataframe(self, lst_sbfblocks: list) -> dict:`